Construction General Permit Inspector Training

 Non-EPA Inspector Trainings

-There are a number of existing state and third-party stormwater courses that offer alternatives to the inspector training program EPA is releasing for the 2022 CGP.
+There are a number of existing state and third-party stormwater courses that offer alternatives to the inspector training program provided by EPA for the 2022 CGP.
 If the non-EPA course covers the minimum topics listed in Part 6.3.b of the CGP, an individual completing the course and having an up-to-date certification of completion can rely on the course to comply with the CGP’s requirements.
 EPA's review of the following non-EPA training programs found that the course materials appeared to address these minimum topics:

 Because EPA does not recommend or endorse individual products or vendors, EPA's reference to the above training programs does not constitute an Agency approval of any individual course, or any broader Agency recognition beyond having addressed the required minimum topics in CGP Part 6.3.b.
 EPA may update this list from time to time as it learns of additional training programs that may meet the CGP Part 6.3.b requirements.
 If you are aware of any training programs not listed here that you believe satisfy these requirements, you may contact EPA to provide information for the Agency’s consideration.